Councillor concerned people will 'learn to live without ferry' and the momentum and opportunity to save it will be lost

 That's the message from a campaigning local councillor – whose call for urgency has been recognised by Thurrock Council's leader.

-At July's full council meeting, Stanford East and Corringham Town independent councillor Roy Johns called for action with a motion that read: "We call on Thurrock Council to work with both central government and Kent County Council to find a way to restore the vital historic Tilbury to Gravesend Thames River Crossing.
+At July's full council meeting, Stanford East and Corringham Town independent councillor Roy Jones called for action with a motion that read: "We call on Thurrock Council to work with both central government and Kent County Council to find a way to restore the vital historic Tilbury to Gravesend Thames River Crossing.

 "We urge all parties to seek funding from community or other sources as to put in place a long-term plan for this infrastructure link between Essex and Kent."